MTGfxplatform/FXSDK-iOS/README.md

-# FXSDK-UnityPlugin
+# FXSDK-iOS

-Thanks for taking a look at FXSDK!
+Thanks for taking a look at FXSDK-iOS!

 Sign up for an account at [http://detailroi.mintegral.com](http://detailroi.mintegral.com).